 One teacher was unwilling to teach students the Bible’s view on marriage: part-time teacher Rachel Colvin refused to sign the school’s updated statement.
 She eventually resigned after being unable to find agreement with the school’s leadership.

-After a nervous nine-month wait, the charges against him were dropped—but without so much as an apology for the all of the anxiety they made him endure.
+After a nervous nine-month wait, the charges against him were dropped — but without so much as an apology for all the anxiety they made him endure.